utkarsh5474/cp-ansible/VARIABLES.md

 ### ksql_additional_system_admins

-List of users to be granted system admin Role Bindings on the ksqlDB Cluster
+List of principals to be granted system admin Role Bindings on the ksqlDB Cluster

 Default:  "{{rbac_component_additional_system_admins}}"